-1. Emergency Assistance
+Emergency Assistance

-When an applicant for Emergency Assistance requests benefits to eliminate a home heating emergency, the amount of any LIEAP payment the applicant has received must be subtracted from the overdue bill before determining the amount the Department will pay.
+When an applicant for Emergency Assistance requests benefits to eliminate a home heating emergency, the amount of any LIEAP payment made, but not yet credited to the account, or that will be made, is subtracted from the overdue bill before determining the amount the Department will pay.
 However, the receipt of Emergency Assistance does not affect eligibility for Emergency LIEAP.